2025 Agenda

 Fresh from the acquisition of the world’s tallest moving observation tower, the Brighton i360, Sarah Willingham will share how Nightcap will bring its night-time hospitality expertise to the seaside landmark.
 The entrepreneur will also discuss taking her company private, her strategy for beating the challenges in the night-time economy, and building an inclusive culture at the growing company.

-Urban Pubs & Bars: an entrepreneurial approach at Longdon's biggest independant operator
+Urban Pubs & Bars: an entrepreneurial approach at London's biggest independent operator

 Chris Hill managing director